homesearch

 The Research

 This work was supported by the SmartInternet CRC and done together with Frank Vetere, Martin Gibbs, Jesper Kjeldskov, Sonja Pedell and Steve Howard.
-Hug Over a Distance was published in "mx magazine", and the papers describing the project in detail are here.
+Hug Over a Distance was published in "mx magazine".

 to the contact page